-2.35.1.3.9 Alarm Systems
+Rule 2.35.1.3.9 - Alarm Systems

-- A. Purpose: This Rule establishes the guidelines for alarm systems in use at the university. - B. Rule: ICT and the university police are jointly charged with establishing and maintaining intrusion alarms, panic alarms, or personal safety alarms on the campus in accordance with the following guidelines: - 1.
+- A. Purpose: This Rule establishes the guidelines for alarm systems in use at the university, effective July 1, 1999. - B. Rule: ICT and the university police are jointly charged with establishing and maintaining intrusion alarms, panic alarms, or personal safety alarms on the campus in accordance with the following guidelines: - 1.
 All alarms shall utilize a standardized system. - 2.
 All intrusion, panic and personal safety alarms shall report to the police department. - 3.
-A reasonable fee shall be charged for monitoring alarms and for responding to false alarms.

-All alarms installed on the NMSU campus after July 1, 1999 shall comply with these requirements.
+A reasonable fee shall be charged for monitoring alarms and for responding to false alarms. - 4.
+All alarms installed on the NMSU campus after July 1, 1999 shall comply with this Rule.

-Rule 2.36 Payment Card Industry Data Security [Policy recommended by Administrative Council 12.13.11; adopted by the Board of Regents 01.30.12]
+Rule 2.36 - Payment Card Industry Data Security [Policy recommended by Administrative Council 12.13.11; adopted by the Board of Regents 01.30.12]